How can companies creatively use social media for recruitment marketing?

 1. Start with your employees.

 Social media is all about creating a healthy network around your brand.
-If you're trying to use social media as a recruitment tool, the best place to start is by connecting with your employees first.
+If you're using social media as a recruitment tool, the best place to start is by connecting with your employees first.

 Your employees are the perfect jumping-off point for recruitment marketing.
 Since they already work for you, they're probably bringing something valuable.
 The odds are that they have like-minded people in their social media circles who share their interests, work in the same industry, and have similar drives and goals.

-If you want access to these people, the easiest thing to do is to connect with them through your employees.
-Social networks are designed to show you what people you follow and engage with.
-Over time, your employees' connections will see them interact with your social media activity, increasing your reach slowly.
+If you want access to these people, the easiest way is to connect with them through your employees.
+Social networks are designed to show you the people you follow and engage with.
+Over time, your employees' connections will see them interact with your social media, slowly increasing your reach.

 If you can get your employees to engage with your social media activity, that'll be even better than just linking up.
 Small things like a like or comment can go a long way over time!